joyrex2001/dsk2rom/README.md

 made by Sjoerd Mastijn, which was based on Bitbuster by Arjan Bakker.
 A thank you to Arturo Ragozini for suggesting to use pletter compression.
 A lot of thanks go to Ramones for his testing and diskrom kernel hacking, and not to forget his GETDPB implementation included in the kernel.
+Another thank you to Sylver Bruneau for contributing the decoding of dsk2rom roms backs to dsks.
 Thanks to Sylvain Glaize who wrote the c implementation of pletter decompression allowing to revert pletter compressed roms : https://gitea.zaclys.com/Mokona/Unpletter .